Authorize access to blobs using Microsoft Entra ID

 While Microsoft recommends using the Azure Identity client library when possible, the MSAL library may be appropriate to use in certain advanced scenarios.
 For more information, see Learn about MSAL.

-When you use MSAL to acquire an OAuth token for access to Azure Storage, you need to provide an Azure AD resource ID.
-The Azure AD resource ID indicates the audience for which a token that is issued can be used to provide access to an Azure resource.
+When you use MSAL to acquire an OAuth token for access to Azure Storage, you need to provide a Microsoft Entra resource ID.
+The Microsoft Entra resource ID indicates the audience for which a token that is issued can be used to provide access to an Azure resource.
 In the case of Azure Storage, the resource ID may be specific to a single storage account, or it may apply to any storage account.

 Assign Azure roles for access rights